 Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Delay Loop Expansion

-When a subset of the resonating modes are nearly harmonically tuned, it can be more efficient to use a filtered delay loop (see §1.6.5) to generate an entire quasi-harmonic series of modes rather than using a biquad for each modal peak [444].
+When a subset of the resonating modes is nearly harmonically tuned, it can be much more computationally efficient to use a filtered delay loop (see §2.6.5) to generate an entire quasi-harmonic series of modes rather than using a biquad for each modal peak [443].
 In this case, the resonator model becomes

 $

-where $ N_k$ is the length of the delay line in the $ k$th comb filter, and $ H_k(z)$ is a low-order filter which can be used to adjust finely the amplitudes and frequencies of the resonances of the $ k$th comb filter [432].
-Note that a single filtered delay loop has been used extensively to efficiently model distributed media such as vibrating strings, wind instrument bores, horns, and pipes [239,211,231,437,442], as will be elaborated later.
+where $ N_k$ is the length of the delay line in the $ k$ th comb filter, and $ H_k(z)$ is a low-order filter which can be used to adjust finely the amplitudes and frequencies of the resonances of the $ k$ th comb filter [432].
+Recall (Chapter 6) that a single filtered delay loop efficiently models a distributed 1D propagation medium such as a vibrating string or acoustic tube.
+More abstractly, a superposition of such quasi-harmonic mode series can provide a computationally efficient psychoacoustic equivalent approximation to arbitrary collections of modes in the range of human hearing.

-Note that when $ H_k(z)$ is close to $ -1$, primarily only odd harmonic resonances are produced, as has been used in modeling the clarinet [435].
-We call this case the odd-harmonic filtered delay loop (FDL).
+Note that when $ H_k(z)$ is close to $ -1$ instead of $ +1$ , primarily only odd harmonic resonances are produced, as has been used in modeling the clarinet [435].

+Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search